Active Sampling for the Quickest Detection of Markov Networks: Data Model and Problem Formulation

-There exists an inherent tension between the accuracy and the agility of the process, since improving one penalizes the other one.
-Hence, to formalize the quickest reliable decision, we control the quality of the decision and minimize the average number of measurements over all possible combinations of $\Phi_n=(\tau_n,\delta_n,\psi_n^{\tau_n})$.
-Therefore, the optimal sampling strategy of interest is the solution to
+To formalize the quickest reliable decision, we control the quality of the decision and minimize the average number of samples over all possible combinations of $\Phi_n=(\tau_n,\delta_n,\psi_n^{\tau_n})$.
+Therefore, an optimal sampling strategy of interest is a solution to